Azizi-A/week4-BCLN-project/README.md

 - take 5 minutes in the day to think about our roles and what needs to be achieved
 - make sure everyone understands all of the code
 - commit more frequently

+# Acceptance criteria
+- [ ] A page with a form to submit posts, and a page showing all posts
+- [ ] All static assets served correctly (CSS etc)
+- [ ] Tests for each server route
+- [ ] A responsive, mobile-first design
+- [ ] Ensure your app is accessible to as many different users as possible